-It’s April 4 and a little over two months before I leave home to walk 500 miles on the Way of St. James, or Camino de Santiago, in Spain.
+It’s April 4, 2014 and a little over two months before I leave my home in the San Francisco Bay Area to walk 500 miles on the Way of St. James, or El Camino de Santiago, in northern Spain.

 This afternoon I have been sitting on my deck in the warm California sun contemplating what it means to be a pilgrim.
 Does simply choosing to walk on a pilgrimage path make one a pilgrim or is there more to it than that?

 This line of thinking is the direct result of reading the thread, “Do I Really Have to Suffer to be a ‘Real’ Pilgrim?” in an online Camino forum.
 The poster wrote, “A Camino enthusiast’s dilemma: cold showers, heavy backpacks, crowded dorms…does that really make more of a pilgrim?”

 Many forum members responded with a resounding but simple, “Yes!” while others answered in the affirmative in much more detail.
 Some wrote, “No,” while still others poked fun at the entire thing by joking about vows of silence, etc.

 I guess I’d like to know, ‘more of a pilgrim’ than whom or what?
 And according to whom?
 What is a ‘real’ pilgrim anyway?
 And again, according to whom?